Register an account

 Create a project

-What an account means in V2
+What an account means

 Your account identity is your owner_address.